 |National Trust Visitor Center||(345) 749-1121||0.9 mi.
 South-Southwest of Downtown Georgetown||Grand Cayman|

-If you like to immerse yourself in the historical roots of a foreign place, you should consider visiting some of these historical sites while on vacation in the Cayman Islands.
+If you enjoy learning about the history of a foreign country, you might enjoy visiting a few of these historical attractions while on vacation in the Cayman Islands.

-Another landmark worth visiting is East End Lighthouse Park.
+Another common landmark for vacationers is East End Lighthouse Park.
 It is western the Cayman Islands.
 Although the lighthouse has fallen much into disrepair, the National Trust of the Cayman Islands was given special permission to clean up the area surrounding the lighthouse so that tourists may enjoy a visit.
 Pathways, flower beds, and a 1,000 gallon water tank for irrigation were installed, and now the grounds welcome guests who can't help but exalt in the beautiful view that awaits them.

 Dr. Roy's Ironshore: Once upon a time, Dr. Roy's House stood as an important landmark in the eyes of the people of the Cayman Islands -- but unfortunately it was torn down in order to build a financial center.
 Though many people are still distraught over the building's demise, its memory lives on across the street on an interpretative sign overlooking the "Ironshore."

-Review the following chart for a listing of historical sites in the Cayman Islands.
+Take a minute to read the following table for a listing of sites of historical interest in the area.

 |Bodden Town Guardhouse Park||--||Bodden Town, Western part of the Cayman Islands||Grand Cayman|